ibi-group/datatools-ui/docs/dev/development.md

 ## Front end

-We use Conveyal's front-end JS tool-belt [`mastarm`](https://github.com/conveyal/mastarm) to build, run, and lint while developing.
+We use [Vite](https://vite.dev) to build and run while developing.
 To kick off a development server at [http://localhost:9966](http://localhost:9966):

 ```
 yarn start
 ```

-This will use `mastarm` to run a `browserify` server at the above port, along with a proxy for the back-end API, which is assumed to be running on `http://localhost:4000`.
+This will cause Vite to build and launch a development server at the above port, along with a proxy for the back-end API, which is assumed to be running on `http://localhost:4000`.

 To specify your own configuration that overrides the defaults:

 ```
-yarn start -- --config /path/to/config
+env YAML_CONFIG=/path/to/config yarn start
 ```

 ## E2E tests